 Where do the SEALs go through initial training?
 BUDS is located in Coronado, CA.

 Do navy seals only do bodyweight exercises?
 Most of the time they do.

 Q: Hello Coach brad, My name is Brantley Williams and I was previously a Marine Corps dep but got out.
 I am currently in college studying to be a firefighter.
-I am 21 years old I am a physically active person, I have been all my life.
-I’m planning on once I get my associates degree to enlist into the Navy to become a SEAL.
-I have several work outs I do but was wondering what work outs you would suggest.
-I was also wondering if you have any advice with preparing for Bud/s.
+I am 21 years old.
+I am a physically active person and I have been this way all my life.
+I’m planning on once I get my associate’s degree to enlist into the Navy to become a SEAL.
+I have several workouts I do but was wondering what workouts you would suggest.
+I was also wondering if you have any advice on preparing for Bud/s.

 Talk to you again soon Brantley

 Brantley, check out the collection of exercises above.
 If you have any questions post up a comment or email me personally firstname.lastname@example.org

 Definitely log pt.
 I thought my shoulder was going to fall off or that I was going to die or both.
 I will say that one Friday afternoon we did a “Circus” and did drills for multiple hours and it sucked bad.